spacetelescope/webbpsf/docsource/intro.rst

+..
+JWST-PSFs documentation master file, created by sphinx-quickstart on Mon Nov 29 15:57:01 2010.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Introduction
 ============

-Conceptually, the new JWST PSF simulation code relies on several layers of abstraction:
+Conceptually, the new JWST PSF simulation code has three layers of abstraction:
- * A base layer implementing wavefront propagation through generic optical systems (provided by the Python module `poppy`).
+ * A base package implements wavefront propagation through generic optical systems (provided by the Python module :py:mod:`POPPY <poppy>`).
- * An implementation of the specific details of JWST instruments using that base system (provided by `webbpsf`)
+ * An implementation of the specific details of JWST instruments using that base system (provided by :py:mod:`WebbPSF <webbpsf>`)
- * And a graphical user interface (provided by `webbpsfgui`).
+ * And a graphical user interface (provided by  :py:mod:`WebbPSFgui <webbpsfgui>`).

-It is entirely possible (and indeed recommended for scripting) to just use the `webbpsf` interface without the GUI, but the GUI will provide a quicker method for simple interactive or exploratory calculations.
+It is entirely possible (and indeed recommended for scripting) to just use the :py:mod:`WebbPSF <webbpsf>` interface without the GUI, but the
+GUI will provide a quicker method for simple interactive exploratory calculations.

 Why a new JWST PSF Simulator?